• Skip to primary navigation

 • 1 egg

-• ½ cup vegetarian hard cheese, freshly grated Note 2
+• ยฝ cup vegetarian hard cheese freshly grated, Note 3

 Instructions

-• Prepare zucchini: Halve the zucchini and remove the seeds and some of the flesh to form some kind of boat.
+• Prepare zucchini: Halve the zucchini and remove the seeds and some of the flesh to form a boat.
 Use a tablespoon to do that.
 Place the zucchini in a lightly oiled baking dish.

 • Filling: Mix the cooled millet with the cottage cheese, crumbled feta cheese, grated garlic cloves, finely chopped spring onions, thyme, and za'atar.
-Add the beaten egg and salt and pepper to taste.
-You should really taste the mixture (before adding the egg, if you are worried about tasting the raw egg) and add salt and pepper very generously.
+Add the beaten egg and salt, and pepper to taste.
+You should taste the mixture (before adding the egg, if you are worried about tasting the raw egg) and add salt and pepper very generously.
 The mixture should not be bland.
-Add more thyme and za'atar too, if you find it necessary.
+Add more thyme and za'atar, too, if you find it necessary.

 • Serve with tomato salad and baguette.